 Although he’s most famous for his 1642 painting The Night Watch, Rembrandt created hundreds of paintings, drawings, and etchings in his life.
 Working during the 17th century Dutch Golden Age, he painted portraits and landscapes and explored themes from the Bible and classical antiquity.
-In honor of the artist’s birthday (he was born on July 15, 1606), read on for 16 facts about Rembrandt.
+Read on for 16 facts about Rembrandt.

 1. REMBRANDT WASN’T HIS LAST NAME—OR HIS BIRTH NAME.

 His full name—Rembrant Harmenszoon van Rijn—requires a bit of parsing.
 Harmenszoon means that his father’s name was Harmen, and van Rijn refers to where his family lived, near the Rhine River.
 So his full name means Rembrant, son of Harmen, from the Rhine.
 For reasons that are unclear, he added the silent “d” to his signature, changing it from Rembrant to Rembrandt, in 1633.

 2. HE SIGNED EARLY ART WITH HIS LATIN MONOGRAM.

 Educated at The Latin School in Holland, Rembrandt studied religion, mythology, and ancient Roman works, speaking in Latin with his fellow students.
 His Latin name, Rembrandus Hermanni Leydensis, referred to his birthplace of Leiden, Holland—Rembrant, son of Harmen, of Leiden.
 Early in his career, Rembrandt signed his artwork with his Latin monogram “RHL.”
 Soon after, he began signing his name "RHL-van Rijn," then he briefly switched to "Rembrant," and finally, his most remembered moniker: "Rembrandt."